KenPainter/GenLogic/README.md

 ## Potential TO-DO List

 Before Release 1.0:
+- MAJOR: Reduce child->parent updates to a single update, right now it is update-per-column, very in-elegant and bad for performance.
 - Replace add-navigation.mjs with a general reconciler that looks for widows and orphans in both docs and tests/